ibutcha/isg-tech-docs/docs/database/PostgreSQL.md

 Before we deep dive into different clustering solutions, first we need to understand some basic concepts:

-**Master Server -** A server that can modify/write data.
+ - **Master Server -** A server that can modify/write data.

+ - **Standby Server** - A server that tracks the changes in the master.
+ - **Warm Standby Servers** - A Server that cannot be connected unless its promoted to

+master.

-**Standby Server** - A server that tracks the changes in the master are call **Warm Standby Servers** - A Server that cannot be connected unless its promoted to master **Hot standby servers** - A server that accepts connections and serves only as read-only queries.
+ - **Hot standby servers** - A server that accepts connections and serves only as read-only queries.
+ - **WAL or Write Ahead Log** - a log file where all the modifications to the database are written before they’re applied/written to data files.

-Here are some clustering  techniques that are available in PostgreSQL.
+Here are some clustering  techniques that are built-in features of PostgreSQL.

-Streaming replication - Streaming replication allows a standby server to stay more up-to-date than is possible with file-based log shipping.
+Streaming replication - allows a standby server to stay more up-to-date than is possible with file-based log shipping.
 The standby connects to the primary, which streams WAL records to the standby as they're generated, without waiting for the WAL file to be filled.

-Cascading replication - The cascading replication feature allows a standby server to accept replication connections and stream WAL records to other standbys, acting as a relay.
+Cascading replication -  allows a standby server to accept replication connections and stream WAL records to other standbys, acting as a relay.
 This can be used to reduce the number of direct connections to the master and also to minimize inter-site bandwidth overheads.

-Synchronous replication - Synchronous replication offers the ability to confirm that all changes made by a transaction have been transferred to one or more synchronous standby servers.
+Synchronous replication - offers the ability to confirm that all changes made by a transaction have been transferred to one or more synchronous standby servers.
 This extends that standard level of durability offered by a transaction commit.
 This level of protection is referred to as 2-safe replication in computer science theory, and group-1-safe (group-safe and 1-safe) when `synchronous_commit` is set to `remote_write`.